tkellehe/boostc/docs/boostc/config.h.md

 * `BSTC_COMPILER_MINGW64` : Present if the _MINGW64_ compiler is used.

 ## Platform Detection
-The following are macros defined depending on the compiler detected.
+The following are macros defined depending on the platform detected.
-The lists are organized based off of the level of support.
+The lists are organized based on the level of support.
 Some compilers have been tested hands on, some have been estimated, and others can be detected but will not work.

- * `BSTC_COMPILER_UNKNOWN` : Will be defined if a compiler could not be determined.
+ * `BSTC_PLATFORM_UNKNOWN` : Will be defined if a platform could not be determined.
- * `BSTC_COMPILER_CONFIG` : A string of the _boostc_ compiler header to be included that is defined if a compiler could be determined.
+ * `BSTC_PLATFORM_CONFIG` : A string of the _boostc_ platform header to be included that is defined if a platform could be determined.

-The configuration file that gets included by `BSTC_COMILER_CONFIG` being defined, provides detection for specific variables and may preset macros within the _boostc_ interface.
+The configuration file that gets included by `BSTC_PLATFORM_CONFIG` being defined, provides detection for specific variables and may preset macros within the _boostc_ interface.
-For example, `boostc/config/compiler/visualc.h` sets `bstc_int64_t` if the `stdint.h` is not provided and 64-bits is supported.
+For example, `boostc/config/platform/win32.h` sets `BSTC_OSAPI_WINDOWS` to select the Windows API path.
-That way the `boostc/stdint.h` does not have to provide detailed detection for what is very specific to the _visual-c_ compiler.

 ### Tested